davtc/TicTacToe/README.md

 - Write organized, reusable and readable code so that additional functionality can be implemented easily.
 - Improve my knowledge of frontend and backend integration and API development.

-## About the Project
-- Author: David Tran

 ## Version History
 - 0.5 - The game is now displayed and playable in the terminal.
 - 1.0 - The game is now rendered and playable in the react client.